-A very large native bunchgrass, blue wildrye can grow up to 5′ tall with an upright growth habit.
+A very large native bunchgrass, blue wildrye can grow up to 3′-5′ tall with an upright growth habit.
 It is a common and widespread species that tolerates a wide variety of soil and weather conditions: meadows, grasslands, chaparral, woodland and forest.
 Native bunchgrasses are larval host plants for certain butterflies.
-This species has important ethnobotanical value as it was used by Native Americans as a cereal grain and for basketry.
+This species has important ethnobotanical value as it was used by some Native American tribes as a cereal grain and for basketry, and is still used today.
 It is drought tolerant, establishes well from seed, and provides beneficial competition with non-native annual grasses when used for habitat restoration.

 Seed Germination Instructions

 No pretreatment required.
 Sow outside in fall to early spring.